 These steps are to set up using NGINX Open Source as the reverse proxy server.
 You can also use another web server, such as Apache or Caddy.

-1. Set up the EC2 instance
+1. Set up the EC2 instance and Whitelist Hevo’s IP addresses

 -